- School Audit Process (PDF, 190KB)

 Supply/Overtime/Expenses should be signed by the individual and authorised as per the schools financial delegation.

 All schools should have a documented IT Policy (inc. social media, laptops, back up etc.).
-If laptops are given to staff then they each should have a laptop agreement, an example (DOC, 43KB) of which is attached.
+If laptops are given to staff then they each should have a laptop agreement, see example Laptop Agreement (DOC, 43KB).

 Segregation of duites in the financial system is essential.
 The Local Management for Schools web page contains further information along with suggested access rights.

 The Local Management for Schools web page has procurement guidance (inluding the requirement to obtain/retain quotes) and also information on leases.